leanprover-community/mathlib3/docs/extras/tactic_writing.md

 that they generate.
 By prefacing them with the keyword `meta`, we tell Lean that they are for "evaluation purposes only," which disables some of the checks that non-`meta` declarations must pass.
-This enough knowledge to write a first tactic.
+This is enough knowledge to write a first tactic.

 ```lean
 meta def my_first_tactic : tactic unit := tactic.trace "Hello, World."